vovapolu/ensime.github.io/contributing.md

 When you want to swap back to using official releases, delete your `-assembly.jar` files.

 You can also `sbt publishLocal` but make sure you clean up your `~/.ivy2/local` afterwards.

+When using `sbt publishLocal` for the first time make sure to remove a cached classpath file in your `.emacs.d/ensime`, `.atom/packages/Ensime` or `.config/ensime-vim` directory (for the expected binary version of scala and ENSIME) if it exists.
+It will be recreated automatically with new ensime location pointing to `~/.ivy2/local` directory.
+Make sure to do the same things aftewards.